awsdocs/amazon-comprehend-developer-guide/doc_source/supported-languages.md

 | zh\-TW | Chinese \(traditional\) |

 **Note**
 Amazon Comprehend identifies the language using identifiers from RFC 5646 — if there is a 2\-letter ISO 639\-1 identifier, with a regional subtag if necessary, it uses that\.
 Otherwise, it uses the ISO 639\-2 3\-letter code\.
-For more information about RFC 5646, see the *IETF Tools* web site\.
+For more information about RFC 5646, see [Tags for identifying languages](https://tools.ietf.org/html/rfc5646) on the *IETF Tools* web site\.